 The Changing Illinois Environment: Critical Trends

 The opening, scene-setting chapter of the summary report of the Critical Trends Assessment Project by the Illinois Department of Natural Resources.
-There's as much history as environment in it; researching it made me wish someone would do a first-rate environmental history of Illinois—that is, how the environment shaped Illinois history—or a first-rate Illinois environmental history—that is, how history shaped the Illinois environment.
+There's as much history as environment in it; researching it made me wish someone would do a first-rate environmental history of Illinois—that is, the story of how the environment shaped Illinois history—or a first-rate Illinois environmental history—that is, how history shaped the Illinois environment.

-Report introduction: Humans have always been successful at making the world more habitable for themselves wherever they settled.
+From the report's introduction: Humans have always been successful at making the world more habitable for themselves wherever they settled.
 They have done so by their conscious and increasingly expert manipulation of local ecosystems.
 In Illinois as elsewhere, landscape disturbance is not a byproduct of human habitation but the point of it.

 Change and the environment

 The fact of environmental change has been constant throughout the human occupation of Illinois, but how and why people have changed Illinois has varied with time and with people's expectations of the landscape.
 Natural Illinois has been perceived variously as wilderness to be quelled, destiny to be fulfilled, and progress to be enjoyed.

 Beginning roughly in the early 1800s, Illinois has been swept by waves of environmental change as people of successive eras converted the natural environment to economic goods—and did so not always aware of or concerned with the consequences to ecological systems.

 Complex in cause and effect, these waves of change coincided approximately with Illinois's presettlement, agricultural, industrial, and postindustrial eras.
 Each era had a characteristic system of production (and associated pollution), a characteristic artifact, and a characteristic urban form.
 The economy of each was powered by a characteristic "general engine" fueled by a characteristic energy source.